LMNonlinear/AA_CNN/README.md

 ### Description

 We explore the use of Convolutional Neural Networks (CNNs) for multi-label Authorship Attribution (AA) problems and propose a CNN specifically designed for such tasks.
 By treating smaller documents as sentences and averaging the author probability distributions at sentence level for the longer documents, our design adapts to single-label datasets and various document sizes, retaining the capabilities of a traditional CNN.
-As a part of this work, we also create and make available to the public a multi-label Authorship Attribution dataset (ML Papers) , consisting of 400 scientific publications by 20 authors from the field of Machine Learning.
+As a part of this work, we also create and make available to the public a multi-label Authorship Attribution dataset (MLPA-400) , consisting of 400 scientific publications by 20 authors from the field of Machine Learning.
 Experimental results demonstrate that our method outperforms several state-of-the-art models on the proposed task.

 ### Multi-label CNN